adonisjs/v5-docs/content/reference/validator/rules/required-if-rules.md

 The `requiredIf` rules allows you to mark a field as required when a certain condition is met.
-When using the `requiredIf` rules, you must mark the field as options first.
+When using the `requiredIf` rules, you must mark the field as optional first.

 ## requiredIfExists